 A: Yes.
 Notice of the time and place of any regular board meeting will be accessed online on the Calendar page and will be mailed out to each homeowner by the Management Company of record for the Association.

 A:The assessment is the periodic amount due from each homeowner to cover the operating expenses of the common area and provide for reserve funds for replacement of common facilities in future years.
 Your assessments are due on the first of the month.
 Statements will be sent for assessments as a reminder of the amount due.

 A:The Department of Real Estate typically requires an initial budget from the developer for each community that a developer proposes to build.
 This budget is set upon specific guidelines for utilities, landscaping, administration, etc. Reserve funds are monies set aside for future expenses due to the life expectancy of certain items: lighting, street resurfacing, pool equipment, etc. These amounts are then divided by the number of units built in a given phase of the development.
 Subsequent budgets are developed by the Board of Directors and adjusted periodically to meet anticipated expenses.

 A:There is no concrete answer to this.
 Typically the Civil Code provides for annual increases, but not to exceed 15 percent per year without the vote of the membership.
 The Board of Directors may approve an increased budget, increasing your assessment up to this percentage in order to cover increased costs of operating and maintaining the common area and sufficient reserve funds.

 A:The maintenance and management services incurred by the Association are dependent upon timely receipt of the assessments due from each homeowner.
-Late payments will result in a late charge as assessments are due on the first of the month.
-In addition, the CC&Rs allows the Association to charge late charges and interest and proceed with a lien on your property, or foreclosure proceeding for nonpayment of assessments.
+Late payments will result in a late charge, as assessments are due on the first of the month.
+In addition, the CC&Rs allow the Association to impose late charges and interest and proceed with a lien on your property, or foreclosure proceeding for nonpayment of assessments.